How Long Does AI Debugging Take vs. Manual Debugging?

 |---|---|

 Multi-file errors are where generic AI breaks down.
-You paste the error, get a generic answer, try it, it doesn't work, paste more context, repeat.
+You paste the error, get a generic answer, try it, it does not work, paste more context, repeat.
 Codebase-aware AI reads all relevant files in the first pass.

-Novel / complex bugs (race conditions, memory leaks, environment-specific failures, async timing issues)
+Race conditions, memory leaks, environment-specific failures, async timing issues.

 | Method | Avg time |